BarkdogOfficalGithub/irc/rules.md

 [Home](index.php) | [Webchat](iris/) | Rules | [Modes and Extbans](modes.php) | [Services](services.php) | [Servers](servers.php)

-#Spigot IRC Ruleset
+#BarkianIRC IRC Ruleset
 #### Draft rev 2014-10-04

-The following ruleset is a draft outline of the rules for the SpigotMC IRC network.
-Whilst these rules may be completely disparate from the final versions, at this point in time they will be enforced as is. irc.spi.gt is a privately owned network, and as such any and all additional enforcement is entirely up to the network staff's discretion.
+The following ruleset is a draft outline of the rules for the BarkIRC IRC network.
+Whilst these rules may be completely disparate from the final versions, at this point in time they will be enforced as is. irc.BarkianIRC.gt is a privately owned network, and as such any and all additional enforcement is entirely up to the network staff's discretion.

 ###General
 * Do not attempt to gain unauthorized access to channels.